SUSE/phoebe/README.md

 ## What problem Phoeβe wants to solve

-System-level tuning is a very complex activity, requiring the knowledge and expertise of several (all?) layers composing the system itself, how they interact with each other and often it is required to have also a very deep understanding of the different layers implementation.
+System-level tuning is a very complex activity, requiring the knowledge and expertise of several (all?) layers which compose the system itself, how they interact with each other and (quite often) it is required to also have an intimate knowledge of the implementation of the various layers.

 Another big aspect of running systems is dealing with failure.
-Do not think of it as a machine turning on fire but rather an overloaded system due to misconfiguration which could lead to starvation of the resources available.
+Do not think of failure as a machine turning on fire rather as an overloaded system, caused by misconfiguration, which could lead to starvation of the available resources.

-In many circumstances, operators are used to deal with telemetry, live charts, alerts, etc. which could help them identify the offending machine(s) and act to address the potential issue(s).
+In many circumstances, operators are used to deal with telemetry, live charts, alerts, etc. which could help them identifying the offending machine(s) and (re)act to fix any potential issues.

 However, one question comes to mind: wouldn't it be awesome if the machine could auto-tune itself and provide a self-healing capability to the user?
 Well, if that is enough to trigger your interest then this is what Phoeβe aims to provide.

+Phoeβe uses system telemetry as the input to its <i>brain</i> and produces a big set of settings which get applied to the running system.
+The decision made by the <i>brain<i> is continuously reevaluated (considering the <i>grace_period</i> setting) to offer eventually the best possible setup.

 ## Architecture